 *Originally posted on ruston.agentadvisors.com* Question: I have been working with a financial planner for a few years and I’m not satisfied.
 It isn’t so much about the investment part.
 That’s been OK.
 But I just don’t feel like he knows I am alive.
 Is it too much to expect to be able to find someone who will take care of me and my money?
 Answer: It is not too much to ask that a financial professional be a competent partner in assisting you achieve realistic financial goals.

-*Originally posted on andefrazier.com* The first step to finding a great money team is to recognize that ultimately you are 100% responsible for your financial decisions.
+Leap Systems *Originally posted on andefrazier.com* The first step to finding a great money team is to recognize that ultimately you are 100% responsible for your financial decisions.
 This includes making sure you are educated and knowledgeable about not only “the what” of your plan, but “the why” as well.
 When finding great people to give you advice, they should have not only technical expertise but also behavioral competencies.
-Here are some great tips to help guide you as you build
+Here are some great tips to help guide you

-As year end approaches, various holidays have most people running around preparing for guests, buying gifts and doubling-down on the craziness already controlling most people’s lives.
+Leap Systems As year end approaches, various holidays have most people running around preparing for guests, buying gifts and doubling-down on the craziness already controlling most people’s lives.
 But this is also a time of year when thankfulness begins to pervade our consciousness.
 We find ourselves reflecting upon the people, opportunities and blessings that surround us.
 Of course, most people’s first thoughts focus on family.
-Then, we also find concerns uniquely important to us, fro
+Then, we also find concerns uniquely importa

-You’ve heard that tune on the piano.
+Leap Systems You’ve heard that tune on the piano.
 In fact, if you’re like most, you even learned how to play it as a kid.
 Maybe an older sibling or a friend taught you.
 It’s so easy, almost anyone can do it.
 Listen if you like.
 You played just a phrase or two and it seemed impressive at first because it included some basic rhythm and harmony.
 You played more than one note at a time and it didn’t take too long to make it to the end.
-You made it and you were proud of yourself.
-But le
+You made it and you were proud of your

 Major life events can be happy, joyful, stressful, sad and many things in between.
 The one thing they have in common is that as each new event happens, it marks a new chapter in your life.
 Whether it’s a marriage, a birth, a death, a retirement, or a graduation - all of these events provide an opportunity to re-evaluate your current financial situation.
 The more you’re proactive in your addressing these important events, the better off your bank account and your peace of min

 So, how can we become better equipped to play the game?
-If we are not careful when planning for our financ
+If we are not careful when planning f

 Let’s talk about Millennials.
 Everyone tries to tell Millennials what they should be doing with their money.
 Save!
 Save!
 Save! - that’s pretty much the bottom line of all the articles out there about how you should become financially successful.
 Budget, save for retirement, know what you’re spending your money on, think about investing, be sure to start paying those student loans and oh, did I mention budget?
 This so called “ beginner's guide to money” can quickly start to se